emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site has watchlists and continue watching. ✔️
 1. Site has no sorting or content discoverability options. ❌
 1. Site does not have 4K content. ❌

 ***
+## Broflix
+### Score: 17/22
+1. Streams load very fast. ✔️
+1. Content is in 1080p and can be changed lower. ✔️
+1. It finds streams very fast, including very old obscure content. ✔️
+1. They have 11 sources, and main one almost always works. ✔️
+1. Site has no auto-next. ❌
+1. Sites UI is very good, player is good, its one of the best to look at. ✔️
+1. Most of their sources allow subtitles. ✔️
+1. It has movies, shows, anime. ✔️
+1. The site has continue watching and watchlists. ✔️
+1. Has AI recommendation tool, but more could be added in terms of media discoverability. ⚠️
+1. Site does not have 4K content. ❌

+***